PowerDNS/pdns/pdns/dnsdistdist/docs/reference/dq.rst

     Setting this TTL to 0 to leaves it unchanged

     :param string func: The function to call to edit TTLs.

+  .. method:: DNSResponse:rebase(initialName) -> bool

+    .. versionadded:: 1.8.0

+    Change the qname and records matching exactly this qname in the DNS payload of the current response to the supplied new name.
+    This only makes if the reverse operation was performed on the query, or the client will be confused and likely drop the response.
+    Note that only records whose owner name matches the qname in the initial response will be rewritten, and that only the owner name itself will be altered, not the content of the record rdata.
+For some records this might cause an issue with compression pointers contained in the payload, as they might no longer point to the correct position in the DNS payload.
+To prevent that, the records are checked against a list of supported record types, and the rewriting will not be performed if an unsupported type is present.
+As of 1.8.0 the list of supported types is:
+    A, AAAA, DHCID, TXT, OPT, HINFO, DNSKEY, CDNSKEY, DS, CDS, DLV, SSHFP, KEY, CERT, TLSA, SMIMEA, OPENPGPKEY, NSEC, NSEC3, CSYNC, NSEC3PARAM, LOC, NID, L32, L64, EUI48, EUI64, URI, CAA, NS, PTR, CNAME, DNAME, RRSIG, MX, SOA, SRV
+    Therefore this functionality only makes sense when the initial query is requesting a very simple type, like A or AAAA.

+    See also :func:`DNSQuestion:rebase`.
+    Returns false on failure, true on success.

+    :param DNSName initialName: The initial qname

   .. method:: DNSResponse:restart()